G-Core/FastEdge-sdk-js/README.md

 This would take your `index.js` entrypoint file and compile it into a runtime `wasm` ready for loading on FastEdge Compute.

-Under the hood it uses esbuild to compile your `index.js` file before compiling into a wasm.

-So including a bunch of files into the /dist folder and importing as es modules will work.
+Under the hood it uses [esbuild](https://esbuild.github.io/) to compile your `index.js` file before compiling into a wasm.
+This allows you to include multiple files into the /dist folder and import them as ESM modules.

-### componentize.js
+### componentize

-This is a JS function, allowing you to build your runtime wasm within the context of a Javascript config file.
+This is a JS function provided by an NPM package, allowing you to build your runtime wasm within the context of a Javascript config file / project.

 ```js
 import { componentize } from "@gcoredev/fastedge-sdk-js"